w3f/Grants-Program/applications/LiquiDot.md

 | **Total** | | **$10,000** | **3 months** |

 Make sure you show clearly what the funding is going towards (e.g. 30 hours of a full time employee at $X / hour).

+1 x 30 hours of full-time employee at $20/hour
+2 x 15 hours of part-time employee at $20/hour

 ## 🔮 Future Plans